Week 12 Homework 💻 🐝

 - add a

-tag below the table encouraging people to check out the books, and have part of your sentence be a link to the MSF early quakers page, the URL ishttps://www.marketstreetfellowship.com/early-quakers/
+<p>tag below the table encouraging people to check out the books, and have part of your sentence be a link to the MSF early quakers page, the URL ishttps://www.marketstreetfellowship.com/early-quakers/ - add an image of a goat at the bottom of the page

 - make a stylish border around the goat image using style tags